 Differences Between Perl vs Python

-Perl is open-source, object-oriented programming used for building and implementing applications in unix systems, similar to python.
-There are a few of the major differences between Perl vs Python.
-Perl requires a semicolon to indicate the end of the line, but python doesn’t need it.
+Perl is open-source, object-oriented programming used for building and implementing applications in Unix systems, similar to Python.
+There are a few significant differences between Perl vs Python.
+Perl requires a semicolon to indicate the end of the line, but Python doesn’t need it.
 Though Perl is not easy to learn, it makes text processing simple & short.
-Whereas Python is easy to learn, and it requires functions for text processing.
+At the same time, Python is easy to understand and requires functions for text processing.

-Below is the top 8 comparison between Perl and Python:
+Below are the top 8 comparisons between Perl vs Python:

-Despite having many similarities, both Perl vs Python have many differences as well; we will look into these difference between Perl and Python in details:
+Despite having many similarities, Perl vs Python has many differences as well; we will look into these differences between Perl and Python in detail:

-3. Python: First of all, there is only one way to do get things done, but if there is another way too, then it will replace the existing.
+3. Python: First of all, there is only one way to get things done, but if there is another way, too, then it will replace the existing one.

-For example: in Python 2.0 to print message command is as:
+For example: in Python 2.0, to print a message command is as follows:

 Print “Hi, this is a text message from Python 2.0.”